-- (a) fixed payments (including in-substance fixed payments), less any lease incentives receivable; - (b) variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - (c) amounts expected to be payable by the lessee under residual value guarantees; - (d) the exercise price of a purchase option if the Group is reasonably certain to exercise that option; and - (e) payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.
+- A. fixed payments (including in-substance fixed payments), less any lease incentives receivable; - B. variable lease payments that depend on an index or a rate, initially measured using the index or rate as of the commencement date; - C. amounts expected to be payable by the lessee under residual value guarantees; - D. the exercise price of a purchase option if the Group is reasonably certain to exercise that option; and - E. payments of penalties for terminating the lease, if the lease term reflects the lessee exercising an option to terminate the lease.